St. John's Church (Bronx)

 The Church of St. John is a parish church under the authority of the Roman Catholic Archdiocese of New York, located at 3021 Kingsbridge Avenue, Bronx, New York City.
+Property was purchased in 1870 and construction of a wood-framed church was begun, this was the first Catholic church in Kingsbridge, Bronx.

-The parish was established in 1877 and has had long ties with the Religious of Jesus and Mary as their main base in New York.
+The parish has had long ties with the Religious of Jesus and Mary as their main base in New York City.

-On November 2, 2014, the parish was merged with that of the Church of Visitation.
+On November 2, 2014, the parish was merged with that of the Church of the Visitation.

 Parish history

-Founded in the 1860s as a mission attached to a Yonkers parish, and later to the Jesuits of Fordham University (founded as St. John's College), Mass was originally celebrated in an old schoolhouse on Spuyten Duyvil Hill.
+The current parish community of St. John-Visitation has its roots in the Kingsbridge neighborhood in the 1860s.
+The Kingsbridge neighborhood was originally part of the City of Yonkers; Catholics in the area were served by priests from St. Mary's Church, and later also the Jesuits of Fordham University (founded as St. John's College).
+Mass was originally celebrated in an old schoolhouse on Spuyten Duyvil Hill.
+Kingsbridge was annexed by the City of New York on January 1, 1874.

 Upon the 1869 founding of St. Elizabeth Parish in Fort Washington by the Rev. Cornelius O’Callaghan, St. John's became a mission of the Fort Washington parish.

+In 1886, Archbishop Corigan established St. John's as a parish with Rev. Edward O’Gorman as the first resident pastor.
 A St. John's Church was listed at 2911 Church Street, in 1892.
 In 1914, it was recorded, that the "Rev. Francis Xavier Kelly, successor to Farther O’Dwyer, is assisted by the Rev. Joseph MacCarthy."

 A Mass in Spanish was inaugurated in 1971.

 In 1994, the Order of Augustinian Recollects was entrusted with the administration of the parish.

+On August 1, 2015, St. John's Parish and Visitation Parish formally merged.
+Fr.
+Michael Kerrigan, a priest of the archdiocese, was appointed the first pastor of the merged parish.

 Buildings

 In 1870, Rev. Henry A. Brann was appointed to take charge of the mission.
-During his 16-year pastorate, he purchased land and built a small timber-framed church, which was dedicated by John Cardinal McCloskey on December 4, 1877, establishing the parish of St. John.
+During his 16-year pastorate, he purchased land and built a small timber-framed church, which was dedicated by John Cardinal McCloskey on December 4, 1877.
 The Rev. Edward O’Gorman was appointed the first resident pastor where he remained for 18 years and during that time greatly increased the church's property holdings.
 Rev. O’Gorman “removed” the 1877 church in 1893 and there built half of the present church's basement at a cost of $21,000.
 The following pastor, the Rev. Daniel H. O’Dwyer, converted the old church in a well-equipped hall.

-Rev. O’Dwyer erected the present church.
-“It is built after the Tudor style, and has a beautiful painting, a copy of Brumidi’s ‘Crucifixion,’ above the altar.
-The basement contains a chapel, hall, theater, club-rooms, and gymnasium.”
+Rev. O’Dwyer erected the present church which was designed by Davis, McGrath & Kiessling.
+"It is built after the Tudor style, and has a beautiful painting, a copy of Brumidi's 'Crucifixion,' above the altar.
+The basement contains a chapel, hall, theater, club-rooms, and gymnasium."